Shinjuku Station

 The new bus terminal has several exterior entrances including this one on Koshu-Kaido Street, which also grants access to the NEWoMan mall

-Basuta Shinjuku has multiple entrances and connections to the station as well as two new shopping malls, NEWoMan and Lumine Zero, and the JR Shinjuku Miraina Tower, a high-rise office building.
+Busta Shinjuku has multiple entrances and connections to the station as well as two new shopping malls, NEWoMan and Lumine Zero, and the JR Shinjuku Miraina Tower, a high-rise office building.
 It faces the bulk of Shinjuku Station to the north and the Takashimaya Times Square shopping mall to the south.

 The third floor consists of a large taxi bay and bus parking area, as well as a tourist information office and outdoor deck.
 The fourth floor houses the ticket vending machines and ticket counters, and facilities such as coin lockers, nursing rooms, ATMs, an information counter and a lounge.
 The bus stops themselves are arranged around the open-air fourth-floor bus bay, which can be viewed from decks in the adjacent shopping mall.

-The following rail and subway lines can be accessed via Basuta Shinjuku (walking times vary from about 3 to 10 minutes): Yamanote Line, Chuo Main Line, Sobu Line, Shonan-Shinjuku Line, Saikyo Line, Odakyu Odawara Line, Keio Line, Seibu-Shinjuku Line, Marunouchi Line, Fukutoshin Line, Toei Shinjuku Line, Toei Oedo Line.
+The following rail and subway lines can be accessed via Busta Shinjuku (walking times vary from about 3 to 10 minutes): Yamanote Line, Chuo Main Line, Sobu Line, Shonan-Shinjuku Line, Saikyo Line, Odakyu Odawara Line, Keio Line, Seibu-Shinjuku Line, Marunouchi Line, Fukutoshin Line, Toei Shinjuku Line, Toei Oedo Line.

 Popular Hotels near Shinjuku Station